 - Basically, things need to be awkward.
 Maybe your characters are virgins.
 Have one of them freak out because the other person touched their breast (I know I definitely freaked out when that happened for the first time).

 - Don’t be afraid to play with the timelines and structures to your stories.
 Have it all in letters or text, for instance.
 Or have the story jump from the past to the present or future.

 - Add in the hard stuff and don’t gloss over it.
 Add in sexual assault or domestic abuse, but make sure you do your research into these subjects and issues and don’t gloss over them.
 The thing that ticks me off about authors having a character being sexually assaulted is that as soon as they meet a new person all that goes away and doesn’t affect them ever again.
 It doesn’t work like that.
 It stays with you for the rest of your life.

 - Have your characters be of different body types and stereotypes than what you traditionally see in literature.
 They can be real people and are more enjoyable when we can see people we know or have known in them.

 - Challenge gender roles.

-I can probably think of more ways to make it new and fresh, but these are some really important ones that usually frustrate me when I’m reading a romance novel.
+I can probably think of more ways to make it new and fresh, but these are some essential ones that usually frustrate me when I’m reading a romance novel.

-If all else fails and none of this has helped you in the slightest, my last suggestion to you you is to go out there and do some research.
+If all else fails, my last suggestion is for you is to go out there and do some research.
 That means heading over to your couch with a romance novel or queuing up all the chick flicks on Netflix.
-Just notice the different tropes that are used and how the stories are set up and it will help with writing your romance novel or story.
+Just notice the different tropes that are used and how the stories are set up, and it will help with writing your romance novel or story.

 Before I forget, next week I am giving a bonus post on Valentine’s Day, so pop on in on the 14th for that.
 Until next week.